tiemma/isw-docs-demo/slate-docker/includes/_notes.md

 timestamp = $CURRENT_TIMESTAMP / 1000

 ```
-The current time in [unix timestamps](https://www.unixtimestamp.com/) when the transaction happened divided by a 1000.
+The current time in [unix timestamps](https://www.unixtimestamp.com/) when the transaction happened in seconds.
+The default epoch unix timestamp is in milliseconds, dividing it by a 1000 gives the timestamp in seconds.

 ## Transaction References